ramigs/strapi-nuxt-article/strapi-nuxt.md

 > In our installation, we used the default database, SQLite, because it doesn’t
 > require a dedicated database server.
 Instead, the database is just a single
 > file.
-For practicability, we'll be using it in this tutorial, but the steps in
+For the sake of convenience, we'll be using it in this tutorial, but the
-> this guide also apply to different database engines.
+> steps in this guide also apply to different database engines.

 After the installation, Strapi will automatically launch in your browser, asking you to create an administrator account.